calliope-project/calliope/docs/custom_math/syntax.md

 The available sets in Calliope are: `nodes`, `techs`, `carriers`, `costs`, `timesteps`.
 If using [time clustering and inter-cluster storage][time-clustering], there is also a `datesteps` set available.
-If you want to build over your own custom set, you will need to add it to the Calliope model dataset before building the optimisation problem, e.g. as a new top-level parameter.
+If you want to build over your own custom set, you will need to add it to the Calliope model dataset before building the optimisation problem, e.g. as a new indexed parameter.

 ## where strings